ranvikhalar/dsi_c5_playground/README.md

 # this is a playground repository for cohort 5

 Session #3: Git & GitHub
+# This is Ranveer's Version
 Initializing a Repository
-Create a new Git repository: git init
+-Create a new Git repository: git init
-Create a new branch called main while initializing: git init -b main Cloning a Repository
+-Create a new branch called main while initializing: git init -b main -Cloning a Repository
-Clone an existing repository: git clone <repository_url>
+-Clone an existing repository: git clone <repository_url>
-Clone and rename the directory: git clone <repository_url> <new_directory_name>
+-Clone and rename the directory: git clone <repository_url> <new_directory_name>
-Tracking Files
+-Tracking Files
-Check the status of your repository: git status
-Track a new file: git add <file_name>
+-Check the status of your repository: git status -Track a new file: git add <file_name>
 Track all files: git add -A
 Committing Changes
 Commit staged changes with a message: git commit -m "Your commit message"